-scale_by character; whether to scale the bubbles such that the term with the largest $-log{10}$ adjusted p-value in each row (scale_by="row"), column (scale_by="column"), or overall (scale_by="max") is of maximum diameter.
+padj_cutoff numeric; cutoff for terms to be statistically significant.
+If plot_sig_only=TRUE, only those molecular signatures with at least one padj_column value less than this threshold may appear in the heatmap.
+Default is 0.05. plot_sig_only logical; whether to plot only those n_top terms that have at least one padj_column value less than padj_cutoff. padj_fill character; the background color used for values in padj_column that are less than padj_cutoff.
+Default is "grey". colors character; vector of length 2 specifying the colors for the largest negative and largest positive values of x[[statistic_column]], respectively.
+Default is "#3366ff" (blue) and "darkred". heatmap_color_fun function; used to create the legend for the heatmap bubble fill.
+See enrichmapColorFunctions scale_by character; whether to scale the bubbles such that the term with the largest $-log{10}$ adjusted p-value in each row (scale_by="row"), column (scale_by="column"), or overall (scale_by="max") is of maximum diameter.
 Default is "row" to better visualize patterns across contrasts.
-May be abbreviated. cell_size unit object; the size of each heatmap cell (used for both height and width).
-Default is unit(14, "points").
+May be abbreviated. unit object; the size of each heatmap cell (used for both height and width). cell_size Default is unit(14, "points").
 This also controls the default text size, which defaults to 90% the size of cell_size. filename character; the file name used to save the heatmap.
 If missing (default), the heatmap will be displayed instead. height numeric; height of the file in units. width numeric; width of the file in units. units character; units that define height and width.
 Defaults to "in" (inches).
-See unit for possible units. heatmap_args list; additional arguments passed to Heatmap. padj_args list; additional arguments passed to Legend.
-Modifies the adjusted p-value leg- end. save_args list; additional arguments passed to the graphics device determined by the filename extension.
-See png and pdf for options. draw_args list; additional arguments passed to draw-HeatmapList-method.
+See unit for possible units. heatmap_args list; additional arguments passed to Heatmap. list; additional arguments passed to Legend.
+Modifies the adjusted p-value legpadj_args end. list; additional arguments passed to the graphics device determined by the filename save_args draw_args

 The diameter of each bubble is determined by the $-log{10}$ adjusted p-values.
-By default, the bubbles are scaled such that the contrast with the largest $-log{10}$ adjusted p-value per row (scale_by="row") has a bubble diameter of $0.95 \times cell_size$, and all other bubbles in that row are scaled relative to this maximum diameter; this is to better visualize patterns across contrasts.
+By default, the bubbles are scaled such that the contrast with the largest $-log{10}$ adjusted p-value per row (scale_by="row") has a bubble diameter of 0.95 cell_size, and all other bubbles in that row are scaled relative to this maximum diameter; this is to better visualize patterns across contrasts.
 Bubbles can also be scaled so that largest $-log{10}$ adjusted p-value by column (scale_by="column") or in the entire heatmap (scale_by="max") has the maximum diameter.
-The bubble diameters will be no smaller than $0.2 \times cell_size$.
+The bubble diameters will be no smaller than 0.2 cell_size.